-2020 2019

-\$000 \$000

-Current

-Current

-Trade payables 989 958

-Other payables 6,987 5,853

-Intercompany payable 2,421 1,501

-Annual leave payable 1,250 867

-11,647 9,179

-(a) Accounting Policy ii) Payables These amounts represent liabilities for goods and services provided to the Comp financial year that are unpaid.
-Payables are recognised initially at fair value net c

-subsequently measured at amortised cost using the effective interest method.
-Provisions are only recognised when the Company has a present legal or constr

-result of a past event or decision, and it is more likely than not that an outflow of to settle the obligation.
-Provisions are recognised as the best estimate of future or present value where the effect is material. resources will b be required

-ii) Annual leave payable Provision is made for annual leave for services rendered up to the balance date.
+i) Payables These amounts represent liabilities for goods and services provided to the Company prior to the end of the financial year that are unpaid.
+Payables are recognised initially at fair value net of transaction costs and subsequently measured at amortised cost using the effective interest method.
+Provisions are only recognised when the Company has a present legal or constructive obligation as a result of a past event or decision, and it is more likely than not that an outflow of resources will be required to settle the obligation.
+Provisions are recognised as the best estimate of future cash flows discounted to present value where the effect is material. ii) Annual leave payable Provision is made for annual leave for services rendered up to the balance date.
 Annual leave balances expected to be settled within 12 months of the reporting date are measured at their nominal amounts.